 The College cannot make space available during the summer months for large student events/parties.
 However, students may hold basic events/parties that meet all of the following criteria:

-- May only be held in a space in Currier, East, Fayerweather, Horn, or Morgan Hall that has a capacity of 99 or less.
+- May only be held in a space in Currier, East, Fayerweather, Fitch, or Prospect that has a capacity of 99 or less.